 4. Art Therapy

-By combining artistic expression, psychology, and counseling practice, to improve clients' physical, cognitive, or emotional wellness, many art therapy master’s programs teach fine arts training and clinical experience so that you have the ability to apply lessons studied and researched in class.
+By combining artistic expression, psychology, and counseling practice, to improve clients' physical, cognitive, or emotional wellness, many art therapy master’s programs, such as the sponsored listing below, teach fine arts training and clinical experience so that you have the ability to apply lessons studied and researched in class.

 Master’s in counseling students who choose an art therapy concentration examine how to assess client needs or disorders using: